 IRS Treasury Regulations do not require investment property to be held for any specific period of time for 1031 Exchange purposes.
 However, one of the best ways to demonstrate your intent to hold for rental, investment or business use is to do just that - hold your properties for a sufficient period of time so that you can easily prove your intent to hold for investment.
-Most 1031 Exchange experts and advisors recommend you hold property for at least 12 months to clearly demonstrate your intent to hold for investment purposes, although a number of IRS Rulings have alluded to 24 months.
+Most 1031 Exchange experts and advisors recommend you hold property for 12 months to 24 months depending on the complexity of your transaction to clearly demonstrate your intent to hold for investment purposes.
 Holding your rental, investment, or business use property for less than 12 months does not mean that your 1031 Exchange will be disqualified, but it might be significantly more difficult to prove your intent to hold for investment purposes under an audit.